As an employer, you want to attract and retain high-potential employees.

 - You set the coverage limits for each class of employees (for instance, $6,000 for senior managers, $5,000 for managers, and $3,000 for other employees).

-- Reimbursements through a WSA are taxable for the employee (for example, if an employee makes a successful claim of $800 for a gym membership, this amount will be added to her taxable income for that year).
+- Reimbursements through a WSA are considered taxable income for the employee (for example, if an employee makes a successful claim of $800 for a gym membership, this amount will be added to her taxable income for that year).

-- An employee can file multiple claims for eligible expenses in a year, until the account’s balance becomes zero.
+- An employee can file multiple claims for eligible expenses in a year until the account’s balance becomes zero.

 - An employee does not have to spend the entire WSA allowance.
 Generally, any unused amount is usually carried forward for one plan year, after which it is returned to the employer.